-This AOC C24G1 gaming screen therefore directly addresses the screen market for demanding gamers and meets, on paper.
-All the usual prerequisites: High frequency at 144Hz, low response time at 1ms, the large size of the screen, rotation, and tilt quite wide and meager price for such a screen.
-It even does us the honor of being curved, bringing still additional comfort.
+This AOC C24G1 24 is a gaming screen therefore directly addresses the screen market for demanding gamers and you will get an immersive gaming experience.
+AOC C24G1 24 has all the usual prerequisites i.e High frequency at 144 Hz refresh rate, low response time at 1ms, the large size of the gaming screen, rotation, and tilt quite wide, and a meagre price for such a screen.
+AOC C24G1 24 consists of ultra-narrow borders It even does us the honor of being curved, bringing still additional comfort.

-AOC C24G1 24" Curved Frameless Gaming Monitor
+AOC C24G1 24″ Curved Frameless Gaming Monitor

-The lines are very fine (apart from the curved back, of course), and the edges very thin.
-The foot offers an opening allowing cables to pass through to optimize storage.
+The lines are very fine (apart from the curved back, of course), and the edges are very thin.
+The foot offers an opening, allowing cables to pass through to optimize storage.
 It is possible to adjust its height over a range of 13 cm.
 The inclination is possible from -4 ° to + 21.5 °.
 The rotation is also part, with an angle of -34 ° to + 34 °.
 Everything is quite easy to change.
 You won’t have to “force” the screen to move it as you see fit.

-In terms of connectivity, we find on this AOC C24G1 gaming screen a VGA port, a DisplayPort, two HDMI, and the jack port, and the power port.
+In terms of connectivity, we find on this AOC C24G1 24 gaming screen a VGA port, a Display Port, two HDMI, a jack port, and a power port.
 It would be a shame not to be able to connect the screen all the same.
 The adjustment buttons are arranged under the screen on the right, with some information in relief on each button’s interest.
 Unfortunately, these lead to a poorly mastered menu on AOC, with very tedious navigation.
 It is possible to adjust brightness, contrast, color temperature, gamma, overdrive, and other settings dedicated to video games.

 Standard settings acceptable, but to be re-configured